 How do you think the culture of work has changed?

 This idea of professionalism that had separated work and personal life blew up during the pandemic because it had to.
-You saw people had their kids coming into meetings because, well, what are you going to do?
-And I'm worried that we're shifting back and we're getting into a little bit more of the old mode, but at least right now and for the last few years, I think there's been less of a work over here, life over here belief, it's been much more integrated and it's more okay if you're on a call and your kid comes in or your dog comes in or you have to deal with something.
+People had their kids coming into meetings because, well, what are you going to do?
+I'm worried that we're shifting back and we're getting into a little bit more of the old mode, but at least right now and for the last few years, I think there's been less of a work over here, life over here belief.
+It is much more integrated and it's okay if you're on a call and your kid comes in or your dog comes in or you have to deal with something.

-I know that there are some companies that are going back to the office, but I feel like the prevailing sentiment, including from leaders is like, hey, it's great to have some flexibility and the level of flexibility we have now and the recognition that you can work from lots of different places successfully is night and day from where it was five years ago.
+I know that there are some companies that are going back to the office, but I feel like the prevailing sentiment, including from leaders, is that it's great to have some flexibility.
+The level of flexibility we have now and the recognition that you can work from lots of different places successfully is night and day from where it was five years ago.

-And, as part of that change, people are not willing to tolerate the same things at work anymore.
-I genuinely think across the board, my industry, other industries, people have just had a reckoning of, "Oh, I don't have to do this job.
+As part of that change, people are not willing to tolerate the same things at work anymore.
+I genuinely think across the board people have just had a reckoning of, "Oh, I don't have to do this job.
 If I don't like it, I can do something else."
-And that is, I think it pushes in a good way the emphasis on employers to have the job be something that is worth having and that people will actually want.
-And so they expect workplaces where you can bring your whole self to work.
-Which is why topics like well-being, belonging, and resilience matter.
+And that, in a good way, pushes the emphasis on employers to have the job be something that is worth having and that people will actually want.
+Employees expect workplaces where you can bring your whole self to work, which is why topics like well-being, belonging, and resilience matter.

 Do you ever reflect on how you were managed, as you reflect on this change?

-I think about my bosses, I had good bosses, so it's not a complaint about them, but I think about what they were thinking about and I don't think that my bosses of 15 years ago were thinking about my wellbeing, belonging or resilience.
+I had good bosses, so this is not a complaint about them, but I don't think that my bosses of 15 years ago were thinking about my wellbeing, belonging, or resilience.
 Or their own, for that matter.

-I think about an early manager who I love and respect and he taught me a lot of things including how to use humor to make the workplace better and to defuse stressful situations.
-But I have this memory of asking him if I can take this week off?
-And he just gave me this stunned look.
-And he was like, "Well, I guess as long as your work gets done."
+I think about an early manager, who I love and respect, and he taught me a lot of things including how to use humor to make the workplace better and to defuse stressful situations.
+I have this memory of asking him if I could take a week off.
+He just gave me this stunned look and he said, "Well, I guess as long as your work gets done."

 How do you begin to adapt to the needs of today’s workplace?
 And what advice do you have for other managers in the same shoes?

-Well, one thing that helps me is to think about managing for the long-term.
-Someone being here four years is a lot better than being here three years in terms of a lot of different factors.
-So if taking two and a half weeks…gives them that energy and interest and sparks them, or being told no would just make them sour and want to leave soon anyway, that's a worthwhile investment.
-And that's a basic example, because of course you can take a vacation, but I think that on a broader scale, I definitely think about what is the way to extend this person from three to four years?
+One thing that helps me is to think about managing for the long-term.
+Someone being at Flatiron for four years is a lot better than being here for three years in terms of many different factors.
+So, if taking two and a half weeks off gives them that energy and interest and sparks them, whereas being told no would make them sour and want to leave soon, the vacation is a worthwhile investment.
+That's a basic example, but I think that on a broader scale I definitely think about “what is the way to extend this person from three to four years?”

-And then a gift that I got from my manager at my last company was he always talked about everything in terms of what my goals were, not just at the company.
-So he made it okay for me to always be talking about where do I want to go after?
-What is the pinnacle of my career?
-If you're talking to a 22-year-old and you want to talk about where do they want their career to go?
-It's frankly not going to be at your company.
+A gift that I got from my manager at my last company was the way he talked about everything in terms of what my goals were, not just at the company.
+He made it okay for me to be talking about things like where do I want to go after?
+And, what is the pinnacle of my career?
+If you're talking to a 22-year-old and you want to talk about where they want their career to go it's frankly not going to be at your company.
 It's very unlikely that they're going to be there for 20 years and become CTO, right?

-So I think this idea of, I want to invest in you as a person because I, I am the company, I'm investing in you long-term because I want to be someone you remember is lifting you up rather than pushing you down.
-I want to be someone who you would connect with in the future for opportunities for jobs, whatever.
-And I want you to say that Flatiron or wherever I'm working is a great company and recommend other people to it.
-Which is part of where programs like Mandala fits in.
-It helps managers think and build for the long-term.
+I support this idea of investing in a team member as a person because and investing in a team member long-term because I want to be someone they remember is lifting them up rather than pushing them down.
+I want to be someone who you would connect with in the future for job opportunities for, or otherwise.
+I want you to feel that Flatiron, or wherever I'm working, is a great company and recommend other people to it.
+This is part of where programs like Mandala fit in, because it helps managers think and build for the long-term.

 How would you describe Mandala, in your own words?

 Management should be as much about the long-term as it is the short-term.
-Not only because that’s the right way of building a company, but because there’s a huge financial ROI to doing so.
-I see Mandala as central in operationalizing a long-term strategy for companies like ours, helping us attract and retain talent.
+Not only because that’s the right way of building a company, but because there’s a huge financial ROI in doing so.
+I see Mandala as central in operationalizing a long-term strategy for companies like ours, specifically in helping us attract and retain talent.

-I think it is a safe space for introspection, reflection, and connection.
+I think Mandala is a safe space for introspection, reflection, and connection.
 I think it solves the problem of–I'm not going to say this very eloquently–but things just keep going the way they're going.
-So someone has a behavior or they're going about their work, and the tendency is that they're going to keep doing it in the same way as they've done it before.
-And when the pressure turns on, they're probably going to get more stressed and everything's going to get a little bit worse.
-And so I think what Mandala solves is it breaks you out of that tomorrow is going to be the same as today, and I'm going to keep doing exactly what I'm doing.
+So someone has a workplace behavior or a way they're going about their work and the tendency is that they're going to keep doing it in the same way as they've done it before.
+When the pressure turns on, they're probably going to get more stressed and everything is going to get a little bit worse.
+I think what Mandala solves is breaking you out of the pattern of doing exactly what I'm doing.
 I think it gives an opportunity to change the routine and the default mode.

 How has Mandala been valuable to you?

-Every session I attend with Mandala moves me from a stress level of 10 to a stress level of 4, and that itself is valuable.
-But on a subtler level, it’s given me the permission to check-in with myself, examine how I’ve been operating, and given me concrete tools to build more inclusive, resilient teams.
+Every session I attend with Mandala reduces my stress level from a 10 to a 4, and that itself is valuable.
+On a subtler level, it’s given me the permission to check-in with myself, examine how I’ve been operating, and given me concrete tools to build more inclusive, resilient teams.

-And, I've said this before in another forum, but I feel like it's giving permission to say, actually it is worth it for you to work on yourself, or it is a business priority for you to work on yourself, and it's not taking something away from your job.
-But I think that what Mandala really tries to say is, if you don't take care of yourself, you'll be a bad leader.
+I've said this before in another forum, but I feel like Mandala is giving me permission to say it is worth it to work on yourself, or it is a business priority to work on yourself, and it's not taking something away from your job.
+I think that what Mandala really tries to say is, if you don't take care of yourself, you'll be a bad leader.

 Before Mandala, I was operating on instinct in terms of my self-management.
 After Mandala, I feel I have permission and a few tools to handle it more consistently.